crazoter/My-Docs/docs/manga_reviews.md

     * May have to trudge through the first few chapters
     * Some parts can be a bit too idealistic
     * There's quite a lot of filler
-    * [SPOILER] MC gets a harem forced on him (arbitrary reasons as to why so many like him)
+    * [SPOILER] MC gets a harem forced on him (arbitrary reasons as to why so many like him... seriously, *why*?)
     * The way tension is defused in the manga can get abit repetitive over time
     * Some side characters don't really get fleshed out, can feel a little shallow at times
-    * [SPOILER] Shirou literally gets zero character development
+    * [SPOILER] Shirou literally gets zero character development which is honestly such a waste of potential
     * Has a tendency to flesh out a character in 1 arc, then just toss them aside for the rest of the story
-* Should you read it: Some parts feel a little draggy, but in general very worth reading; truly a rollercoaster of emotions.
+* Should you read it: Some parts feel a little draggy, but in general worth reading; truly a rollercoaster of emotions.
 * Will I re-read it: Probably not, there's too many fillers, but some parts are legit hilarous
 * **Tidbit**: ( ⚆ _ ⚆ ) ( ⚆ _ ⚆ ) when they find out what sucking blood really means to vampires

-### Tomo-chan wa Onnanoko (Quality Score: 10/10 (+0))
-* Synopsis: A love story between a tomboy and a guy who are both ridiculously athletic
-* Genre: romcom
-* Chapters: 956, but most of them are just 1 page.
-Effectively ~60-65 chapters
-* +ve points:
-    * There's a lot more "show but don't tell" moments than other manga, partially because of it's structure
-    * There are some really (rare) funny parts 471 472 505 793 801 832 868
-* -ve points:
-    * Clicking through the pages can be a pain
-* Should you read it: Hm.
-Thinking back to this manga now I don't really have any outstanding memories of it.
-Don't get me wrong, it's got sweet and funny moments and it was kinda refreshing to read with its 1 page structure, but it's not terribly memorable.
-* Tidbit: This manga doesn't have a tidbit because I honestly don't remember any outstanding moments (aside from the confessions and the part where someone got angry)

 ### Kishuku Gakkou no Juliet (Quality Score: 10/10 (+4))
 * Synopsis: A love story between two people from opposing countries in the same school.